ethereum/pm/Fee Market Meetings/mainnet-readiness.md

 This document is meant to capture various tasks that need to be completed before EIP-1559 is ready to be considered for mainnet deployement.
 This list is a work in progress and tries to aggregate known requirements.
 More things may be added in the future and checking every box is not a guarantee of mainnet deployement.

 Tasks that are normally part of the "AllCoreDevs process" are not listed.
 In other words, this list is what should ideally be done _before_ moving EIP-1559 through the regular network upgrade process.
+This list is not exhaustive.
+A full list of 1559 resources is available [here](https://hackmd.io/@timbeiko/1559-resources).

 ## Implementation